Markušovce: History

 Markušovce was founded in the 12th century before the Tatar invasions of the region.
-The village was owned by the Mariassy family from the 13th century, and many members of the family are buried in the village's Church of St. Michael.
+The village was owned by the Máriássy family from the 13th century, and many members of the family are buried in the village's Church of St. Michael.

 The castle of Markušovce Manor House dates from 1284. but was not used after a fire in 1773.

 The manor house of Markušovce Manor House was built in 1643 and is now a museum, together with the rococo belvedere or garden house 'Dardanely', dating from 1778, which stands in its grounds; this contains a collection of musical instruments and is frequently used for concerts.

 Geography

 The village lies at an altitude of 435 metres and covers an area of 18.509 km2.